 In recent years, access to cannabidiol (CBD) has broadened significantly throughout the world, including here in the UK.
 A multitude of CBD-based products can now be bought online and over-the-counter, as well as prescribed by medical professionals.
-As awareness around this cannabinoid continues to grow, so too does the number of patients seeking counselling on topical CBD for the treatment of pain.
+As awareness around this cannabinoid continues to grow, so too does the number of patients seeking counselling on topical CBD for pain.

 Over-the-counter vs. Medical-grade CBD

 While over-the-counter CBD products can include muscle rubs, moisturisers, capsules, and oils, it is currently illegal for commercial brands to make any medical claims regarding these products.
 This is largely due to the relatively limited regulation of the industry (until 2022, there was no formal regulation of UK CBD brands).
-Nonetheless, many patients have aimed to treat or manage their symptoms with the help of these products.
+Nonetheless, many patients have aimed to manage their symptoms with the help of these products.

 The main difference between over-the-counter and medical-grade CBD products is the level of certification they must pass before being distributed to the public.
 For example, all CBD-based products intended for prescription in the UK and the EU must have been produced to Good Manufacturing Practices (GMP) standards.
 This helps to ensure the safety and quality of each medicine.
 Over-the-counter CBD products are not a substitute for approved medical products.

 CBD, alongside tetrahydrocannabinol (THC), has been available for prescription for pain conditions since the rescheduling of cannabis in 2018.
 The change in the law allowed patients to be prescribed approved medical cannabis products by specialists for a wide variety of conditions – including arthritis.
 Here at Sapphire Medical Clinic, medical cannabis can be considered for the treatment of arthritis where first-line therapies have not achieved adequate symptom management.